 Get startedGet started for free

 Errors are serious problems in the Java world.
-Sometimes they are created because of environmental problems outside of our control.
-Other times, we may write bad code that causes the Error.
-In this exercise, you will see and then fix an application that will not ever end and cause an Error (a StackOverflowError).
+Sometimes they are created due to environmental problems beyond our control.
+Other times, we may write bad code that causes an Error.
+In this exercise, you will observe and then correct an application that will never terminate and cause an Error (specifically, a StackOverflowError).
 Seeing an Error will help you identify them in the future.
 Unlike exceptions, errors cannot be handled with try-catch or throws.

 This exercise is part of the course